Remarks from EMU President James Smith

 Graduates, today’s commencement is very different than Eastern’s previous commencements, but it is still a time for celebration.

 It is a time when you are being honored for a major accomplishment – earning an Eastern Michigan University degree that is nationally recognized for academic excellence.
-And to have fought through the challenges you faced during the spring and fall semesters is truly a testament to your grit, determination, and unwavering persistence.
+And to have fought through the challenges you faced during the past year is truly a testament to your grit, determination, and unwavering persistence.

-Along with Eastern’s faculty and staff, you have made unexpected adjustments to your academic work and your way of life.
+Along with Eastern’s faculty and staff, you had to make unexpected adjustments to your academic work and your way of life.
 All of us at Eastern thank you for your cooperation and applaud your flexibility as you forged new paths to reach this goal.

 It was not an easy path, but Eastern students are known for facing challenges head on and working to succeed and excel beyond expectations.
 You are truly the problem-solvers of tomorrow.
 I have every confidence that you have grown from this experience and are even better prepared for the future that awaits you.

 Eastern’s foundation as an institution of opportunity is more important than ever.
 We are a place where first-generation students, people from urban and rural communities, and all races, cultures, backgrounds, and identities are embraced.

 We are a place where our faculty is deeply engaged with our students in a way that sets us apart in public higher education.
 When students are asked about their cherished memories of Eastern, many of them will mention their experiences and connections with our faculty.